Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden of behavioral disclosure.
-It only states the action and returns, without mentioning side effects, error handling, or constraints (e.g., duplicate names).
-This is insufficient for a creation tool.
+No annotations are provided, so the description carries the full burden.
+It only states the action and output but does not disclose any behavioral traits such as idempotency, required permissions, or side effects (e.g., whether it overwrites existing sources).
+This is minimal disclosure for a creation tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.